Riverbend Park (Florida)

 Riverbend Park is a 680 acre park in the Jupiter Farms section of Jupiter, in Palm Beach County, Florida.
 The area includes the Riverbend Regional Park Historic District with Indian middens and a preserved battlefield from the Seminole War at the Loxahatchee River Battlefield Park adjacent to Riverbend.
 The park includes 10 miles of hiking/biking trails, 7 miles of equestrian trails and 5 miles of canoeing/kayaking trails and includes a section of the Loxahatchee River, a National Wild and Scenic River.
 A Florida cracker farmstead is displayed, as well as a Seminole-style chickee for picnics.
+The battlefield area was listed on the National Register of Historic Places in 2024.

-Cultural References
+Cultural references

 Riverbend Park is mentioned in the 2012 novel Torn by Leslie Ann Joy, who grew up in Jupiter Farms.